rockbear/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - fBodyBodyGyroJerkMag-std()

 ### AverageValue
-The average of the measurement values for the subject, activity and variable
+The average of the measurement values for the subject, activity and variable.
+There is no unit for this field - the measurement values have been normalized and bounded within [-1,1].